Second charge mortgages

 Remortgaging is a popular way of borrowing money against the equity in your home.

-Remortgaging to release equity means taking out a new mortgage large enough to pay off your existing mortgage and also leave you with a cash lump sum.
+Remortgaging to release equity means you take out a new mortgage large enough to pay off your existing mortgage.
+It will also leave you with a cash lump sum.

-You can use that cash to make home improvements, for example.
+You can use that cash to make home improvements.

-Interest rates on remortgage products will generally be lower than on second charge mortgages.
+Interest rates on remortgage products are usually lower than on second charge mortgages.

-However, there are some cases where taking out a second charge mortgage might be a better option than remortgaging.
+Taking out a second charge mortgage can be better than remortgaging if you're:

-If you’re on a very low lifetime tracker rate on your current mortgage.
+on a low lifetime tracker rate on your current mortgage.
+You could lose this and pay more interest if you remortgage

 Can I get a second mortgage?